 Consider your image as a professional.
 Does a successful, reputable CEO engage in online bickering?
 Does a respected CEO make flippant posts on social media or respond defensively to negative comments?

 Regardless of the situation or platform, always communicate professionally.
-Employees, consumers, investors and colleagues can see any online communication you post and will judge you accordingly.
+Employees, consumers, investors, and colleagues can see any online communication you post and will judge you accordingly.
 What’s more, 96% of consumers report reading business’ responses to other reviews, so your responses can have a significant impact on people researching you or your business online.

-Delegating your posts and communications to an expert removes room for error on your part, ensuring that your emotions never get the best of a situation.
+Delegating your posts and communications to an expert remove room for error on your part, ensuring that your emotions never get the best of a situation.